Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/tutorial/README.txt

+(The compiler_projects directory is intentionally empty and needed for the autobuild-system currently.)

 In this Open Source repository there are no tutorial examples available.
 The binaries will be available on http://isoaglib.com so you can get them running and see how ISOAbLib performs.